Exeton/SpigotTutorial/Lessons/Lesson 1 ~ Hello World Console.md

 So what does this mean?
 There's a lot of new info to take in, but we'll go over the onEnable() method you just added in.
 The onEnable() method has a lot of parts.
 It starts off with an @Override annotation.
 We're not going to worry about this.
 Following that is the keyword public, the keyword void, the method name - onEnable, some parentheses, and then a pair of curly brackets.
 Here's what all that means.

-public - This describes the accessiability of the method.
-Public methods can be accessed from inside other classes while private methods cannot. void - This desribes the return type of the method.
+**public** - This describes the accessiability of the method.
+Public methods can be accessed from inside other classes while private methods cannot. <br/>
+**void** - This desribes the return type of the method.
 Some methods, like an addition method give back numbers.
-Methods which return void don't return anything. onEnable - This is the name of the method.
-It's used in other parts of the code to invoke the method.
+Methods which return void don't return anything. <br/>
+**onEnable** - This is the name of the method.
+It's used in other parts of the code to invoke the method. <br/>
-() - Inside here are where method inputs (paramaters) go.
-And addition method would take in two numbers as paramaters.
+**()** - Inside here are where method inputs (paramaters) go.
+And addition method would take in two numbers as paramaters. <br/>
-{} - Inside here is where all the instructions of the method go.
-Any code inside here will be executed when the method is executed.
+**{}** - Inside here is where all the instructions of the method go.
+Any code inside here will be executed when the method is executed. <br/>

 Not all of that will make sense right now, but over time all these characteristics will start to make sense.